 This layer command, represented by the padlock, does exactly that; it locks the layer so you cannot edit or erase it.
 The layer remains visible but untouchable.
 The unlocked layer's icon is blue and looks "unlocked," while a locked layer's padlock turns yellow and changes to a "locked" position.
-Play around with all the buttons we mentioned thus far to get a feel for them.
-When done, make sure everything is reset (not locked or frozen) and click on the X in the upper corner of the Layer box to close it.
+To let you know which layers are locked, the layers fade somewhat, so you can tell them apart from nonlocked geometry.
+You can control the level of this fading via a slider on the Ribbon.
+Go to the Home tab, and drop down the arrow in the Layers category.